raylutz/daffodil/README.md

 within a cell, even another Pydf instance.

-It works well in traditional pythonic processing paradigms, such as in loops, allowing fast row appends, insertions and other opertions that column-oriented packages like Pandas handle poorly or don't offer at all.
+It works well in traditional pythonic processing paradigms, such as in loops, allowing fast row appends, insertions and other operations that column-oriented packages like Pandas handle poorly or don't offer at all.
 Daffodil offers zero-copy manipulations -- selecting columns and rows does not make a copy of the data but works the way Python normally does, leveraging the inherent power of Python without replacing it.